Even as virus deaths mount, governments eye exit strategies

 Japan, the world’s third-largest economy, could contract by a record 25% this quarter, the highest since gross domestic product began to be tracked in 1955.

 Worldwide, more than 1.4 million people have been confirmed infected and over 80,000 have died, according to Johns Hopkins University.
-The true numbers are almost certainly much higher, because of limited testing, different rules for counting the dead and concealment by some governments.
+The true numbers are almost certainly much higher, because of limited testing, different rules for counting the dead and deliberate underreporting by some governments.

 For most, the virus causes mild to moderate symptoms such as fever and cough.
 But for some older adults and the infirm, it can cause pneumonia and death.
 Over 300,000 people have recovered.